-Toronto is a major film and TV hub
+A major film and TV hub

 Contributing nearly $2 billion annually to the city’s economy, film and TV are major industries in Toronto.
 Blockbusters like The Shape of Water, Total Recall, the Incredible Hulk and X-Men were all filmed here.
 More recently, you might have caught scenes being filmed throughout the city for major productions like Star Trek, The Handmaid’s Tale and Shazam.
 The city is among the top five in North America for screen-based industries, and with world-class talent, a number of reputable film studies programs, and attractive incentives, it just keeps on growing.

-It’s one of the world’s most multicultural cities
+One of the world’s most multicultural cities

 The city’s ranking depends on which resource you consult, but it’s often counted in at number one.
 Some of the other most multicultural cities include Hong Kong, Singapore, Los Angeles and Dubai.